 In 2012, the District purchased an oil can crusher in order to reduce our cost of proper disposal.
 We estimate we could save as much as \$1,750 in 2013.
-As well through the oil crushing process we reclaim a small amount of oil.
-This oil can then be used to heat our Recycling Center through our oilburning furnace.
+Through the oil crushing process we reclaim a small amount of oil.
+This oil can then be used to heat our Recycling Center through our oil-burning furnace.

 Also in December 2012, the District expanded the electronics recycling from just computers to include all electronics with a power cord.
 This includes televisions, office equipment, household appliances, and computers.
-Exclusions include console/projection televisions, non-intact appliances, items composed of glass/wood/ceramics, and refrigerant containing appliances.
-Electronics were being taken free of charge for recycling at the Landfill and Recycling Center locations during normal hours of operation.
-As well CFL tube lighting was added to the recyclables list including 2 feet, 4 feet, and 8 feet lengths.
+Exclusions include non-intact appliances, items composed of glass/wood/ceramics, and refrigerant containing appliances.
+Electronics are taken free of charge for recycling at the Landfill and Recycling Center locations during normal hours of operation.
+As well, CFL tube lighting was added to the recyclables list including 2 feet, 4 feet, and 8 feet lengths.